Time After Gacha Is Attacked Before You Can Passive Tame Again

 For more than details, visit Fish Basket

 With introduction to Abnormality, information technology is possible to tame certain aquatic creatures using Fish Handbasket (which must be learned in Aberration map to utilise in other maps).
 While it requires fourth dimension for the handbasket to gear up, information technology can exist utilized to capture and tame smaller creatures.
 Bear in mind information technology has a sure lifespan while being trapped; letting it "spoil" to goose egg will kill them.
-Creatures that take been tamed using the Fish Basket are considered strength-tamed and don't bear ordinarily.
+Creatures that take been tamed using the

 Temporary Taming [ ]